ml6team/fondant-usecase-controlnet/README.md

 - Ensure Python version 3.8 to 3.10 is installed on your system.
 - Install and configure Docker on your system.
-- Configure a GPU for running the GPU-based component of the pipeline.
+- Ensure that you have a GPU for running the GPU-based component of the pipeline.
--

 Follow these steps to get started and running the Fondant pipeline on your local machine.